riboviz/riboviz/docs/developer/git-branching-model.md

 * `<name>` is a short name for the issue.
 This should be lower-case, with `-` used as a delimiter if desired.
 * `<#>` is the number of the issue as in the GitHub issue tracker.
+* If multiple developers are working on the same issue branch then a developer may want their own branch off this issue branch.
+These can be named `<name>-<#>-<user-name>`.

 For example, for the issue "Investigate cutadapt -j flag #43" the branch name was `configure-cutadapt-cores-43`.
+If `mikej888` wanted his own branch off this issue branch, then it could be called `configure-cutadapt-cores-43-mikej888`.

 Preferably, all branches should have an associated issue.